Partners / Links

 In 2004, Vijali Hamilton shepherded an Earth Treasure Vase to the source of the Amazon River in Peru.
 Vijali is a sculptor, artist, writer, filmmaker and founder of The World Wheel Project, an artistic forum for global understanding.
 The project consists of two journeys circling the globe in which Hamilton carved monumental stone sculptures and created and collaborated on ceremonial-based, performance events.
 Through this process, the World Wheel provides a transformative experience for communities as they address spiritual, social, and ecological issues — activating an awareness of the interrelatedness of all life.
 World Wheel Project: www.worldwheel.org

-An Earth Treasure Vase was buried in a Canyon just below the architectural and ecological wonder that is Biosphere 2, in collaboration with some of the founding members of the Biosphere 2 team.
+An Earth Treasure Vase was buried in the vicinity of the architectural and ecological wonder that is Biosphere 2, in collaboration with some of the founding members of the Biosphere 2 team.
 For more information on the vision and history of the original project: www.biospheres.com The Biosphere Foundation continues the visionary work, inspiring intelligent stewardship of our earth’s biosphere through projects that aim to contribute to the existing body of knowledge about the biosphere and to inspire individuals to get involved through hands-on fieldwork or virtual education/outreach programs. www.biospherefoundation.org

-Dharma teacher Wendy Johnson and members of Earth First! shepherded an Earth Treasure Vase deep into the primordial redwood forest of Humboldt County.
+Dharma teacher Wendy Johnson and Earth First! activists shepherded an Earth Treasure Vase deep into the primordial redwood forest of Humboldt County.
 This is the forest where Julia Butterfly Hill sat high in a tree named Luna to call world attention to the plight of the redwood forests.
-Wendy Johnson, a Buddhist meditation teacher and organic gardening mentor who is one of the founders of the organic Farm and Garden Program at Green Gulch Farm Zen Center in Marin County, where she lived for many years.
+Wendy is a Buddhist meditation teacher and organic gardener who is one of the founders of the organic Farm and Garden Program at Green Gulch Farm Zen Center in Marin County, where she lived for many years.
 She has been teaching gardening and environmental education to the public since the early 1980s, and is the author of Gardening at the Dragon’s Gate. www.gardeningatthedragonsgate.com

 Earth First! is an international movement composed of small, bio-regionally-based groups.
 Earth First!ers take it upon themselves to become intimately familiar with the ecology of their area and the most immediate and serious threats to it.
 They apply “direct pressure” to stop the bleeding, with a combination of education, litigation, and creative civil disobedience. www.earthfirst.org